Norway Surveys Sunken Soviet Submarine

 The vessel, known as Komsomolets, was a one-of-a-kind attack submarine.
 Its hull was made of titanium, allowing it to operate at depths of more than 3,000 feet — far below what U.S. submarines could achieve at the time.
 It was powered by two reactors and carried both nuclear and conventional weapons.

 On April 7, 1989, a high-pressure air line connected to the sub's main ballast tanks burst.
 The failure sparked a fire aft that slowly worked its way forward through the submarine.
-Of the 69 crew, only 27 survived the incident, and the submarine sunk to the ocean floor in the Norwegian Sea.
+Of the 69 crew, only 27 survived the incident, and the submarine sank to the ocean floor in the Norwegian Sea.

 Norwegian authorities monitor conditions around the wreck on an annual basis, says to Hilde Elise Heldal, who led the latest expedition by the Institute of Marine Research in Bergen.
 "But this year we got the unique opportunity to do sampling with a remote operated vehicle."